 Input box Description Authentication type Specify the authentication type.
 Possible values: Certificate - authentication is based on a local and a remote certificate.

-Certificate Authority - authentication is performed through a local and a remote certificate signed by the selected CA. PSK (preshared key) - authentication is based on the entry of a password.
+Input box Description Certificate Authority - authentication is performed through a local and a remote certificate signed by the selected CA. PSK (preshared key) - authentication is based on the entry of a password.
 PSK (preshared key) For authentication type PSK (preshared key) only - specify the required password here.
 Local certificate The certificate of the firewall for authentication.
 This must contain a private key.
 Local identifier If this field is empty, PSK authentication automatically uses the outgoing IP address of the firewall and, for certificate authentication the default is the distinguished name (DN) of the selected local certificate.
 For PSK authentication, the following values are allowed: IP addresses, fully qualified domain names (FQDN), e-mail addresses (FQUN), and free text between quotation marks (").
-For certificate authentication, the following values are allowed: The distinguished name Daniela antificata (DN) of the selected certificate, wildcard DN - all DN items must be present (in the correct order), but may be specified as a wildcard (e.g. CN=) - any subject alternative names (SAN) of the selected certificate.
+For certificate authentication, the following values are allowed: The distinguished name (DN) of the selected certificate, wildcard DN - all DN items must be present (in the correct order), but may be specified as a wildcard (e.g. CN=) - any subject alternative names (SAN) of the selected certificate.
+Extended Authentication Enables the optional use of extended user authentication.
+Once you have selected a security profile, the following options are available: No Extended Authentication - Do not perform extended authentication.
+XAUTH (IKEv1) - Either the local user database or a RADIUS server is used (depending on whether or not RADIUS is active in the IPSec settings).
+EAP First Round - An external RADIUS server is used, which must be enabled in the IPSec settings.
+The configuration for the RADIUS server is made in the IPSec settings.
+The settings in the Local section are used to authenticate the firewall at the remote terminal.
+The remote terminal only authenticates itself via EAP.
+EAP Second Round - An external RADIUS server is used, which must be enabled in the IPSec settings.
+The configuration for the RADIUS server is made in the IPSec settings.
+The settings in the Local section are used to authenticate the firewall at the remote terminal.
+The remote party authenticates to the firewall using the PSK or a certificate and then performs EAP authentication.
+EAP-TLS - Corresponds to the EAP First Round variant with the difference that a TLS certificate is used for EAP authentication.
+For IKEv1, the options No Extended Authentication and XAUTH (IKEv1) are available regardless of the authentication type.
+For IKEv2 with certificate or PSK authentication, all options are available except XAUTH (IKEv1).
+For IKEv2 with CA authentication, the options No Extended Authentication and EAP Second Round are available.
 Remote certificate Only with authentication type "Certificate": Certificate of the remote site.
 Certificate authority Only with authentication type "Certificate Authority": A CA whose signed certificates can be used for authentication.
 Remote identifier If this field is empty, PSK authentication automatically uses the IP address of the remote gateway (if set).
 For certificate authentication, the distinguished name (DN) of the selected remote certificate.
 For PSK authentication, the following values are allowed: IP addresses, fully qualified domain names (FQDN), e-mail addresses (FQUN), and free text between quotation marks (").
-For certificate authentication, the following values are allowed: The distinguished name (DN) of the selected certificate, wildcard DN - all DN items must be present (in the correct order), but may be specified as a wildcard (e.g. CN=) - any subject alternative names (SAN) of the selected certificate.
-EAP / XAUTH Enables the use of additional user authentication.
-XAUTH for IKEv1 uses the local user database or a RADIUS server (depending on whether RADIUS is enabled in the IPSec settings or not).
+For certificate authentication, the following values are allowed: The distinguished name (DN) of the selected certificate, wildcard DN - all DN items must be present (in the correct

+Input box Description order), but may be specified as a wildcard (e.g. $CN=$) - any subject alternative names (SAN) of the selected certificate.